-Approximately 100 professionals from across the country, representing diverse fields, discussed definitional issues and germane research findings, practice observations, and training needs.
-In addition to presentations by core team members and large and small group discussions, key elder abuse specialists were interviewed to capture their is harmed through multiple cooccurring or sequential types of elder abuse by one or more perpetrators, or when an older adult experiences one type of abuse perpetrated by multiple others with whom the older adult has a personal, professional, or care recipient relationship in which there is a societal expectation of trust.
-Perpetrators of polyvictimization in later life include individuals with special access to older adults
+Based upon project findings to date, the following working definition has been developed: "Polyvictimization in later life occurs when a person aged 60 or older is harmed through multiple co-occurring or sequential types of elder abuse by one or more perpetrators, or when an older adult experiences one type of abuse perpetrated by multiple others with whom the older adult has a personal, professional or care recipient relationship in which there is a societal expectation of trust.
+Perpetrators of polyvictimization in later life include individuals with special access to older adults such as: intimate partners; other family members; fiduciaries; paid or unpaid care or service providers, resident(s) or service recipients in care settings."